AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/mapping/marketo.md

 ## Programs {#programs}

-See the documentation on [XDM Business Campaign Details schema field group](../../../../xdm/field-groups/b2b-campaign/details.md) for more information on the XDM Class and XDM Field Group(s).
+Read the [XDM Business Campaign overview](../../../../xdm/classes/b2b/business-campaign.md) for more information on the XDM class.
+For more information on the XDM field groups, read the [Business Campaign Details schema field group](../../../../xdm/field-groups/b2b-campaign/details.md) documentation.

 | Source dataset | XDM target field | Notes |
 | -------------- | ---------------- | ----- |